DTForce/kubernetes-discovery-spring/README.md

 Because `kubernetes-discovery-spring` uses the great `kubernetes-client` library from fabric8.io, when running in a Pod no special configuration is needed to establish communications with Kubernetes' API.
-A default Service Account token and CA are automatically mounted as files in containers spawned in Kubernetes.
+A default Service Account token and CA are automatically mounted as files in K8S containers and picked up by `kubernetes-client`.

 It can also get API credentials from `kubectl` configuration files, Spring config properties and environment variables.
 See the official documentation of `kubernetes-client` here for more details: https://github.com/fabric8io/kubernetes-client